A man and a woman coo over each other. A bystander turns to another and says, "What does she see in him?" Or, conversely, "What does he see in her?"

 - In Neon Genesis Evangelion, this is Asuka's reaction to hearing that Hikari has a crush on Touji.

 - One Stormy Night: Secret Friends: In episode 6, the friends of Lala, a she-wolf who happens to be the little sister of Barry, mocks her when she found out that she has an attraction for the "weak and slow" Gabu.
 Of course, Lala is annoyed by that.

 - In Oreshura, practically all of Eita's classmates wonder this when Masuzu gives him a Love Confession since he seems completely focused on studying while she's the most popular girl at school who's rejected numerous boys.
 His Childhood Friend Chiwa wonders about this as well...

-- During one episode of Panty & Stocking with Garterbelt, Stocking falls in love with a guy who's incredibly disgusting, foul, sexist, and just all-around vile.
+- Panty & Stocking with Garterbelt: During one episode, Stocking falls in love with a guy who's incredibly disgusting, foul, sexist, and just all-around unpleasant.
 Panty (and every single onlooker) wonders what Stocking sees in him.
-Even worst, the guy is quite obviously a ghost, raising even more questions.
-The question might have finally been answered during the Gainax Ending when Stocking revealed herself to be a demon before she sliced Panty into 666 pieces.
+Even worse, the guy is quite obviously a ghost, raising even more questions.
+The question might be finally answered during the Gainax Ending when Stocking reveals herself to be a demon before slicing Panty into 666 pieces.